Print Friendly

 (6) Management of personal funds.
 Upon a facility’s acceptance of written authorization of a resident, the facility must manage and account for the personal funds of the resident deposited with the facility as follows:

-(a) The facility must deposit any amount of a resident’s personal funds in excess of five (5) times the personal needs allowance in an interest-bearing account (or accounts) that is separate from any of the facility’s operating accounts and credit all interest earned on such separate account to such account.
-The facility must maintain any other personal funds in a noninterest-bearing account or petty cash fund.
+(a) The facility must deposit any amount of a resident’s personal funds in an account that is separate from any of the facility’s operating accounts.

-(c) Upon the death of a resident with such an account, the facility must promptly convey the resident’s personal funds (and a final accounting of such funds) to the individual administering the resident’s estate.
-For clients of the department, the remaining balance of funds shall be refunded to the department.
+(c) Upon the death of a resident with such an account, the facility must promptly convey the resident’s personal funds and a final accounting of such funds to the individual administering the resident’s estate.
+For clients of the department, the remaining balance of funds shall be refunded to the medicaid estate recovery unit.

 (7) Access and visitation rights.
 Each facility must permit: